dolmens/eglot-hierarchy/README.md

 ## Installation

-If you are using Emacs 29.1, execute the following command:
+If you are using Emacs 29.1, issue the following command:

 `(package-vc-install "https://github.com/dolmens/eglot-hierarchy")`

 Alternatively, you can download the `eglot-hierarchy.el` file and load it somehow.

+## Customs

+There is a custom variable `eglot-hierarchy-call-site`, if set to t, then clicking the hierarchy item will navigate to the first call site instead of the function start.